- hatchlings p.1 -

 Almost out of the egg.
 This baby is very light colored and yellow.

-As soon as babies pip, I remove them from the incubation media and put them on damp paper towels.
-I let them exit the egg themselves.
+As soon as babies pip, I remove them from the incubation substrate and put them on damp paper towels.
+Babies stay inside the incubator this way until their bellies are healed.
+I do not remove the egg shells, but let the babies exit the eggs themselves.

 Angulate vs Golden